-At Boates Law Firm in Anthem, Arizona, our family law attorneys provide counsel and representation based on decades of experience.
+At Anthem Law in Anthem, Arizona, our family law attorneys provide counsel and representation based on decades of experience.
 We have a track record of proven success.
 We will help you protect your rights in divorce and family law matters.

 There are millions of divorced parents who pay or receive child support.
 Federal legislation and uniform state laws exist to make enforcement and collection of payment easier for America’s single parents.
 Each state uses its own guidelines for establishing child support.
 States use a variety of methods to set support amounts and recover support when it is overdue.
 Due to these differences, it is important to consult with a family law attorney who is familiar with the child support guidelines and child enforcement laws in your state.